Aquatic Weed ID Guide

 American Pondweed

-American pondweed has floating, sword shaped leaves.
+American pondweed, also known as long-leaf pondweed, has floating, sword shaped leaves.
 This plant can be easily identified in ponds where its floating leaves form a mat on the surface.
 It is best controlled in the early stage of development before the formation of a nutlet and subsequent seed dispersal.

 Anabaena